Norbert Brainin

-The quartet disbanded in 1987 on the death of Schidlof, whom the surviving members considered irreplacable.
+The quartet disbanded in 1987 on the death of Schidlof, whom the surviving members considered irreplaceable.
 Brainin continued to perform as a soloist, often with pianists Günter Ludwig and Maureen Jones.
 In 1992, he performed a benefit concert in Washington, D.C. for then-jailed presidential candidate Lyndon LaRouche.

 His instruments included the "Rode" Guarnerius del Gesu of 1734, the "Chaconne" Stradivarius of 1725 and the "Gibson" Stradivarius of 1713.